madhavsmg/ERP-JS/README.md

-# 🧾 Siva Sai Enterprises - Retail ERP
+# 🧾 Siva Sai Enterprises - Retail ERP System

 A lightweight full-stack ERP application for a retail store.